awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-config-remediationconfiguration-executioncontrols.md

 # AWS::Config::RemediationConfiguration ExecutionControls<a name="aws-properties-config-remediationconfiguration-executioncontrols"></a>

-The controls that AWS Config uses for executing remediations\.
+<a name="aws-properties-config-remediationconfiguration-executioncontrols-description"></a>The `ExecutionControls` property type specifies Not currently supported by AWS CloudFormation\. for an [AWS::Config::RemediationConfiguration](aws-resource-config-remediationconfiguration.md)\.

 ## Syntax<a name="aws-properties-config-remediationconfiguration-executioncontrols-syntax"></a>